FOOD-SLEEP-ACTIVITY = A HEALTHY KID

 All of us

-day.
-Every time you eat something, your body turns that food into glucose,
+Every time you eat something, your body turns that food into glucose, which

-which is what you use for energy.
-If a person has diabetes, his or her body
+is what you use for energy.
+If a person has diabetes, his or her body either

-either has trouble producing enough insulin to do this, or it's not able to
+has trouble producing enough insulin to do this, or it's not able to use the

-use the insulin it makes.
-Either way, their cells can't use the energy from
+insulin it makes.
+Either way, their cells can't use the energy from the food

 Provided with the proper instruction and assistance, a child with dyslexia can learn to read, thrive in school, and succeed in the workforce.
 But it's important for the child to be diagnosed as early as possible and to promptly get any needed support and assistance.